 Businesses continue to undergo intense digital transformation and become more dependent on technology.
 This sets high requirements to the reliability and stability of software.
-Hence, the importance of software quality assurance increases as well.
-The share of IT budgets spent on QA has grown by 35% since 2015 and is predicted to face another increase in 2021.
+Hence, the importance of digital quality assurance has been growing exponentially as well.
+This, in turn, leads to a surge in IT budgets dedicated to QA and testing.
+The share of IT budgets spent on these activities reached its peak (35%) in 2015 and is predicted to increase again in 2023.
+This year, about 51% of organizations are actively planning to boost their IT spending.
 At the same time, digital transformation presupposes experimenting with digital features, which calls for the agility and flexibility of the development and QA processes.

 As a result, quality assurance faces contradicting demands for stability and flexibility, which sets a challenge for QA managers.
 They continue to search for new, non-trivial ways of setting QA processes in a way that enables meeting both requirements.

 With scalability in mind, an increasing number of businesses move data storage and processing to the cloud.
-According to the survey conducted by Sogeti, 76% of all applications are cloud-based today.
+According to the survey conducted by Sogeti, 76% of all applications are cloud-based.
+An average company uses 254 SaaS apps today.
 At the same time, there is an increase in the number of organizations adopting IoT, as this technology provides access to previously unavailable enterprise and customer data and allows organizations to make informed business decisions based on this data.
-The same survey by Sogeti reports that 97% of the examined enterprises have adopted IoT solutions in some form.
+IoT Analytics reports that 79% of businesses intend to invest significant amounts of money into at least one IoT project in 2023.